Disclosure: We may earn from the outbound links on this post if you decide to shop from them.

 Just go and find the cheapest Ray-Ban spare part seller.
 You will also need this sunglasses repair kit, which includes a precision screwdriver to be able to manage with tiny screws.
-It also consists of an assortment of small screws and rubber nose pads.
-You can use it to repair most sunglasses and eyeglasses.
+Also, assortment of small screws and rubber nose pads is something you might need to repair sunglasses/eyeglasses.
 And most important: it cost almost nothing!
 It’s a basic repair kit that everyone who wears any glasses enjoys having, just in case.

 Attaching new replacement temples to frames or fixing your Ray-Ban’s nose pads are relatively easy to accomplish.
 Still, for replacing lenses, you may need professional assistance.
 Please check our repair guide for lens change to see if you’re up for it.

 In general, it’s on your judgment whether you can carry out the work yourself.
 If you doubt your skills or the task is too complicated — check out the next section!

 4 — Buy Replacement Parts & Repair Service from Separate Providers

 If you can’t repair it, but you still want to save some money.
 We advise you to find the cheapest Ray-Ban replacement parts in a sale as also the most competitive repair service.
 You can find all possible replacement parts from screws, arms, lenses, nose pads at affordable prices.

 Why all this trouble?
 For the reason that many times especially third party providers include “air” in the price.
 They advertise replacement parts on sale, but their repair service may be way over the average cost or vice verse.
 So, for the low budget person, this is the second-best option after what introduced in section 3 above — considering the warranty period has expired, or breakage was self-inflicted.